Content

 Precautions

-You should give the doctor your complete medical history, including personal or family history of mood disorders, suicidal ideations, and peptic ulcer disease.
-Be sure to talk about kidney or liver problems, as they are likely to affect how your body clears the drug and its metabolites.
+You should share with your doctor your complete medical history, including personal or family history of mood disorders, suicidal ideations, and peptic ulcer disease.
+Be sure to talk about kidney or liver problems, as they are likely to affect how your body clears the medication and its metabolites.

 You should not take alcohol or cannabis when using Paroxetine as they can bring about some side effects like dizziness and drowsiness.
 If you are using cannabis products already, you should let your doctor know before starting to take Paroxetine for anxiety.